baris-hm/Instagram-Poetry-App/README.md

 does not combine separate stanzas.
 That conservative rule is easy to replace later without changing the web interface or server route.

-The preview starts in dörtlük view.
-Beyit view initially groups two lines per slide, but the line editor still allows up to four lines on every slide.
+The preview starts in four-lines (dörtlük) view.
+Beyit view initially groups two lines (beyit) per slide, but the line editor still allows up to four lines on every slide.
 To preserve poem order, only the first line can move backward and only the last line can move forward.
 Switching views rebuilds the grouping from the original